OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 - AES-256: A single invocation of AES.

 Adiantum is available for Android 9 (API level 28) and higher versions.
 It is natively supported in Linux kernel 5.0 and onwards, while kernel 4.19, 4.14 & 4.9 need patching.
 Android does not provide an API to application developers to use Adiantum; this cipher is to be taken into account and implemented by ROM developers or device vendors, which want to provide full disk encryption without sacrificing performance on low-end devices.
 At the moment of writing there is no public cryptographic library that implements this cipher to use it on Android applications.
-It should be noted that AES runs faster on devices having the AES instruction set.
-In that case the use of Adiantum is highly discouraged.

 ##### Trusted Execution Environment (TEE)